310mc/https-310mc.github.io-tl/source/_posts/supervillain/colors_arise.md

   </tr>
 </table>

-<p style="text-align:center;font-size:22px;">These lyrics were for the MV.
+<p style="text-align:center;font-size:22px;">These lyrics are for the MV.
 Please check below for the full lyrics!</p>

 ## Full Lyrics